 Pieces tend to have one clear emotion present throughout, which is in contrast to later music.

 For example, a single movement of a piece in the Romantic period might suggest a wide range of emotions in quick succession.

 Polyphonic composition had dominated the end of the Renaissance period, where multiple complex melodies weave in and out of each other to impressive effect.

 Known as stile antico, this continued into the Baroque era, but tended to be used only in religious settings.

-Meanwhile, secular music started to employ the simpler Italian-developed stile moderno, which utilised expressive harmony and emphasised the solo voice and a clear separation between the melody and the bass line.
+Meanwhile, secular music started to employ the simpler Italian-developed stile moderno, which utilized expressive harmony and emphasized the solo voice and a clear separation between the melody and the bass line.